• Skip to primary navigation

 Someone holding up a wooden spoon full of spicy red fried rice.

-Kimchi is so tasty that you can eat it with a bowl of plain steamed rice or congee!
+Kimchi is so tasty that you can eat it with a bowl of plain steamed rice!

-You can also stir fry it with Spam and white rice to make Kimchi Fried Rice (Kimchi Bokkeumbap) or use it as a topping for an Asian rice bowl or a sushi bake!
+However, it's also tasty if you stir fry it with Spam and white rice to make Kimchi Fried Rice (Kimchi Bokkeumbap) or use it as a topping for an Asian rice bowl or a sushi bake!

 Tip: Eat it the Korean way by spooning some white rice and kimchi onto a piece of seaweed, then wrapping it up and eating it!